Definition and Epidemiology of Congenital Heart Disease

 Total anomalous pulmonary venous connection

-- Onset of congestive failure is usually 4-10 weeks of age.
+- The onset of congestive failure is usually 4 – 10 weeks of age.

 - Non obstructive type:

 - Hyperkinetic precordium with normal S1, but widely split and fixed S2.

 - Marked by severe cyanosis and heart failure at 1 – 2 weeks of age.

 - Parasternal heave with normal S1 and accentuated P2.